iooops/samples-web-apis/README.md

 4. Select the last websocket request shown in the network list
 5. Select the "frames" tab to see a list of all message frames sent through the websocket.

+## The Typing Indicator Demo

+The Typing Indicator Demo comes with some libraries you are welcome to reuse, initializing three classes:

+1. TypingPublisher: Sends websocket packets to the server indicating that typing is "started", "paused" or "finished"
+2. TypingListener: Monitors a textbox you provide, and tells the TypingPublisher what the current state is
+3. TypingIndicatorListener: Monitors the websocket for typing indicators from other users, and fires onChange events whenever a typing indicator updates its state

+These can be found in the `typing_indicator` folder, and the typing-indicator.js shows an example of how to use them.

+To run the Typing Indicator Demo, you need to edit your config.js file to have your app-id.

+You should use the app-id for the sample app generated for you in the Developer Dashboard; this is setup with an identity provider that the script will automatically access.

+To run the Typing Indicator Demo, simply load typing-indicator.html in your browser.

+The typing_indicator.js file runs this demo.

 ## The Platform API Demo